Graph Contrastive Learning under Heterophily via Graph Filters: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) are powerful tools for learning graph-structured data in various domains, including social networks, biological compound structures, and citation networks \citep{kipf2016semi,hamilton2017inductive,velivckovic2017graph}.
-In general, GNNs leverage the graph's adjacency matrix to update the node representations by aggregating information from their neighbors.
-This can be seen as a low-pass filter that smooths the graph signals and produces similar node representations \citep{nt2019revisiting}.
-GNNs have achieved great success in supervised and semi-supervised learning, where task-specific labels are available.
-However, obtaining high-quality labels is very expensive in many domains, specially as graphs grow larger in size.
-This has motivated a recent body of work on self-supervised learning on graphs that learn the representations in an unsupervised manner \citep{velickovic2019deep,peng2020graph,qiu2020gcc,hassani2020contrastive,zhu2020beyond}.
+\footnote{Code can be found at \url{https://github.com/BigML-CS-UCLA/HLCL}} Graph neural networks (GNNs) are powerful tools for learning graph-structured data in various domains ~\citep{kipf2016semi,velivckovic2017graph}.
+GNNs use the graph's adjacency matrix to aggregate node information from their neighbors, effectively acting as a low-pass filter that smooths graph signals ~\citep{nt2019revisiting}.
+They have shown remarkable success in supervised and semi-supervised learning, where task-specific labels are available.
+However, obtaining high-quality labels can be costly in many domains, spurring interest in self-supervised learning on graphs to learn representations without supervision ~\citep{velickovic2019deep,peng2020graph,qiu2020gcc,hassani2020contrastive,zhu2020beyond}.

-Among the self-supervised methods, Contrastive Learning (CL) has shown a great success \cite{chen2020simple,zhu2020deep,velickovic2019deep,peng2020graph}.
-Contrastive learning obtains representations by maximizing the agreement between different augmented views of the same example, and minimizing agreement between differently augmented views of different examples.
-CL has been recently applied to graphs to learn node and graph representations \citep{velickovic2019deep,peng2020graph,qiu2020gcc,hassani2020contrastive,zhu2020beyond}.
-Graph CL methods work by first explicitly augmenting the input graph by altering the node features or the graph topology.
-Then, they learn representations by contrasting the augmented views of the graph encoded with a GNN-based encoder.
-Despite being successful on graphs with homophily, where neighboring nodes tend to share the same label, existing graph CL methods cannot learn high-quality representations for graphs with heterophily, where connected nodes often belong to different classes and have dissimilar features \cite{zhu2020beyond}.
+Among these self-supervised methods, Contrastive Learning (CL) has demonstrated remarkable success ~\citep{velickovic2019deep,peng2020graph,qiu2020gcc,hassani2020contrastive,zhu2020beyond}.
+Graph CL methods first augment the input graph, either by altering node features or the graph topology.
+Then, they learn representations by contrasting the augmented graph views encoded with a GNN-based encoder.
+Existing graph CL methods perform well under homophily, where neighboring nodes often share the same label.
+However, they perform poorly on heterophilic graphs, where connected nodes tend to belong to different classes \citep{zhu2020beyond}.
+Indeed, for learning rich representations in graphs with heterophily, contrasting augmented views of every node is not enough, but it is crucial to \textit{differentiate} representation of node with different labels ~\citep{bo2021beyond,luan2020complete}.
+However, \textit{without label} information, it is not clear how this can be achieved.